Southern Loop at Apshawa Preserve

 A short distance ahead, the White Trail begins on the right, but you should continue on the Blue Trail, which follows a relatively level woods road.
 After looping around a vernal pond, you’ll pass the start of the Orange Trail on the left.
 This will be your return route, but for now, continue ahead on the Blue Trail.

 Continue to follow both green and red blazes as the trail climbs to a T-junction with a gravel road.
 Turn right onto the road, which leads in a short distance to a viewpoint over the Butler Reservoir, which has been officially renamed the Kathleen M. Caren Memorial Reservoir (due to safety concerns, the historic stone dam has been breached and a concrete spillway constructed to lower the water level of the reservoir).
 After taking in the view, return to the junction and continue ahead on the road.

 After passing a small wetland on the right, follow the Green Trail as it turns left, leaving the road, and goes through a gate.
 The Green Trail now begins a gradual but steady climb on a woods road, traversing an open deciduous forest with no understory.
 After passing through mountain laurel thickets and bearing left at a fork, the trail reaches the summit of a hill.
 Rock outcrops on the right afford views to the south and west, although the views are partially obscured by trees.

 After pausing to take in the view, continue ahead on the Green Trail.
-You’ll pass interesting rock formations on the left, skirt some blowdowns, and begin a steady descent on a rugged, winding footpath.
+You’ll pass interesting rock formations on the left and begin a steady descent on a rugged, winding footpath.
 Parts of the descent are rather steep.

 At the base of the descent, the trail turns left onto a woods road which parallels Apshawa Brook and passes beautiful cascades in the brook, below to the right.
 A short distance ahead, you'll come to a fork.
 Bear right, following the green blazes, and descend to the brook.